vespCV/VespaVelutina-Impact/README.md

 **Outcome:** Impact measures including:
 - Predation rates
 - Colony loss
-- Foraging activity
+- _Apis mellifera_ behavior changes
-    - Other behavior changes
+- Economic impact

-- Honey production
+**Note:**
-- Economic losses
+- Many observational studies lack explicit control groups.
-    - Nest removal expenses
+- Study locations are mainly in Spain and France

-**Note:** Many observational studies lack explicit control groups.
+- Economic impact is

 ## Rationale
 Effective management strategies require evidence-based decisions.
 To date, the quantitative evidence base for predation impacts and associated economic consequences remains fragmented.
 This exploratory work aims to assess whether sufficient evidence exists to conduct a systematic review or meta-analysis that may contribute to better-informed decisions about management policies, nest removal strategies, and beekeeping practices.